 The park is open year-round.
 To better plan your activities, please note the periods during which services are available in each sector.
 Operating hours vary depending on the time of year.
 Find out more from the park.

 Services: reception and information, Boutique Nature, convenience store, accommodatio registration, rental, first aid services, washrooms

 Outside these opening hours, you can buy and print your daily access online before you leave.
 You can also use the positions of self-perception at the park by depositing the correct amount in the envelope provided for that purpose.

-Access to the Rivière-du-Sud-Ouest Visitor’s Centre and the Baudry House - In the winter, only the Visitor’s Centre parking lot is open.
+Access to the Rivière-du-Sud-Ouest Visitor’s Centre and the Baudry House - In the winter, only the Visitor’s Centre and Île-aux-Amours parking lots are open.
 The road is closed from the first snowfall until the spring thaw.

 This Visitors Centre, located is in the heart of the park, is the perfect place to organize and plan your stay.
 It houses a Boutique Nature, a convenience store, and an information counter.
 Don't miss the access to Park Path Explorer with its kiosks and audiovisual presentations.